 ~ Hamburger Potato Rolls from No Gluten, No Problem ~ gluten free, vegetarian

 Pete and Kelli say: “We landed on a recipe that yields a moist roll with great crumb, and that doesn’t fall apart as you eat it.
 And in our opinion it’s the perfect amount of bread to hold your burger—we hate when a bun is so big that you feel like you’re chewing on a bakery and can’t find the burger and fixin’s buried in there somewhere.”
 They used a hamburger bun pan.
 See reader reviews for an alternative to using a pan—i.e., the “canning ring hack.”
-Look for Pete and Kelli’s new cookbook, Gluten-Free Family Favorites: The 75 Go-To Recipes You Need to Feed Kids and Adults All Day, Every Day, on July 1!
+By the way, you’ll want to check out Pete and Kelli’s latest cookbook, Gluten-Free Family Favorites: The 75 Go-To Recipes You Need to Feed Kids and Adults All Day, Every Day!

 Reader reviews: “This is my 2nd batch of these, we really like them.
 We use them for sandwiches.
 I didn’t have a pan to cook them in so did some googling and found a post where a lady took wide mouth canning jar rings and laid them on a baking sheet with parchment paper spray with cooking spray and put the dough in the rings … they turn out perfect.” and “I made these the other day and was very impressed!
 You are spot on about them being the perfect amount of bread.
 I was a bit skeptical when I saw the picture–they seemed thin–but I was proved wrong.
 Love how they hold up with some messier sandwiches.
 Also, I liked how they defrosted and tasted after the first day.
 Another winner!
 I also used the canning ring hack.
 Worked perfectly.”